urbinaalex17/mstakx_k8_assessment/README.md

 The script will tell you the proper entries you need to create in your hosts file in order to reach staging-guestbook.mstakx.io and guestbook.mstakx.io pages.

-## Using the wrapper script
+# Using the wrapper script

-Once you had been checked out the previous sections, now you are able to execute the all-steps.sh script in the scripts folder.
+Once you had been checked out the previous sections, now you are able to execute the all-steps.sh script, located in the scripts folder.

+# Cleaning up

+To delete the project and cluster execute the cleanup.sh script, located in the scripts folder.

 # Documentation